Deepan-Karmakar/p5.js-tutorial/Positioning-your-canvas.md

 }
 ```

-As you can see, there's trade-offs here: what was once a very simple sketch is now a bit more complex.
-So feel free to try both the CSS and JS solutions and use whichever you're most comfortable with.
+As you can see, there’s trade-offs here: what was once a very simple sketch is now a bit more complex.
+So feel free to try both the CSS and JS solutions and use whichever you’re most comfortable with.

 ## Relocating the canvas

 Alternatively, you may want to position your canvas in the midst of other information on your page.
-This can be done by using p5's [`p5.Element.parent()`](http://p5js.org/reference/#/p5.Element/parent) function to move our sketch inside an existing HTML element on our page, rather than leaving it at the very end of the page:
+This can be done by using p5’s [`p5.Element.parent()`](http://p5js.org/reference/#/p5.Element/parent) function to move our sketch inside an existing HTML element on our page, rather than leaving it at the very end of the page:

 ```html
 <html>